TrafficPLANit/PLANitIO/docs/Unit Tests and Integration Tests.md

 ***Notes:***

 The network and results for this test are the same as those for 3.5.14.
 The only difference is that links are identified by link id in both the CSV output file and MemoryOutputFormatter.
 This is the only one of the tests which identifies links by link id.
-All other test cases use link external id.
+All other test cases use link xml id.
 The code should allow either.

 #### 3.5.16 5_SIMO_MISO_route_choice_two_modes_with_impossible_route